-Ann Ashton is a Partner in the Litigation Department and a member of the Securities Litigation Group.
+Ann Ashton is a Partner in the Litigation Department, a member of the Securities Litigation Group and head of the Litigation practice in Washington, D.C.
 Ann has a wide range of experience in complex litigation matters and parallel proceedings, including securities class actions and individual litigation, shareholder derivative litigation, criminal and civil enforcement proceedings before various federal and state entities, corporate internal investigations, ERISA class action litigation and market conduct class actions and individual litigation.
-Prior to joining Proskauer, she was co-head of the Securities, M&A and Corporate Governance Litigation Practice Group at Dewey & LeBoeuf and a member of that firm’s Executive Committee.
+Prior to joining Proskauer, she was a Partner and co-head of the Securities, M&A and Corporate Governance Litigation Practice Group at Dewey & LeBoeuf.

 Ann is part of a team that practices in the intersection where class actions, shareholder derivative suits, SEC enforcement matters and white collar prosecutions meet.

 John Hancock (class action only)